xKupkovic/PPDS/README.md

 - data writing will be handled by LightSwitch
 - monitor update by Turnstile
-- data validation by Barrier
+- data validation by Event

 # 3. PseudoCode